marthvon/protopp/README.md

        */
       deepCopy() : this;
       /**
-       * Same as deepCopy but allows functions and classes to be copied through reference.
+       * Same as deepCopy but going ballsdeep to allow functions and classes to be copied through reference.
        * Also, custom classes with copyIt() hook methods can be copied */ deepCopyP() : this;
+      // contemplate copyOnWrite() : this
       /** Compare two 'object' types based on their deserialized string value.
 Doesn't work with function and classes */ isEquals(other : object) : boolean;
       /**